-The Germans would often use these captured American bombers as a way to learn the plane’s defensive weaknesses.
-They would also use them to track American bomber formations on their way to and from targets.
-It was a standing order for American fighters to destroy any captured planes whether in the air or on the ground.
+The Germans often used these captured American bombers as a way to learn the plane’s defensive weaknesses.
+They also used them to track American bomber formations on their way to and from targets.
+It was a standing order for American fighters to destroy any captured planes, whether in the air or on the ground.

-One such Nazi captured B-17 was Wolfe Hound, a B-17F, that came from the 303rd’s own 360th Bomb Squadron.
+One such Nazi-captured B-17 was Wolfe Hound, a B-17F, which came from the 303rd’s own 360th Bomb Squadron.